 2. The first row must contain column header labels

 The ChurchSuite importer will use the column header labels to map the data in each column of the CSV file to the correct field in ChurchSuite.
-You will be able to override the default mapping prior to completing the import - perhaps to correct a wrongly-mapped field - but by using ChurchSuite's field-naming convention (see the full list at the end of this article), your data will be auto-mapped to the correct ChurchSuite fields, making the process even simpler.
-Your 'people' data must start from row 2 in the CSV file.
+You will be able to override the default mapping before the import - perhaps to correct a wrongly-mapped field - but by using ChurchSuite's field-naming convention (see the full list at the end of this article), the data will be auto-mapped to the correct ChurchSuite fields, making the process even simpler.
+The 'people' data must start from row 2 in the CSV file.

-Do not use the same column header label more than once in your CSV file, otherwise columns will be ignored during import - column header labels in row 1 only must be uniquely-named.
+Do not use the same column header label more than once in the CSV file, otherwise, columns will be ignored during import - column header labels in row 1 only must be uniquely named.

-Ensure any Optional Contact Fields used in your CSV are first enabled in the Address Book module's settings (accessed via the cogwheels icon in the top right corner of the module) - you may find it helpful to first enable all optional fields so that they're available to the importer and then disable any that are not needed after the import has been completed.
+Ensure any Optional Contact Fields used in the CSV are first enabled in the module's settings - accessed via the cogwheels icon in the top-right corner of the module.
+For example, you may find it helpful to enable all optional fields before import and then disable any that are not needed after the import is completed.

 4. Set up custom fields in ChurchSuite before import

-For "checkbox list" (multi-select) type custom fields - where a contact may be assigned multiple options, each option should be presented comma-separated in your CSV file - like this example, where column C and D are both multi-select custom fields - both these custom fields and all the possible options for each must be set up in ChurchSuite before import; and the option-naming convention must be consistent between your CSV file and ChurchSuite.
+For "checkbox list" (multi-select) type custom fields - where a contact may be assigned multiple options, each option should be presented comma-separated in the CSV file - like this example, where columns C and D are both multi-select custom fields - both these custom fields and all the possible options for each must be set up in ChurchSuite before import, and the option-naming convention must be consistent between the CSV file and ChurchSuite.

-5. Review your default communication options and privacy settings
+5. Review the default communication options and privacy settings

-Unless explicitly specified in your CSV file, ChurchSuite will assign the default Communication options and My ChurchSuite & Privacy settings that are specified in your Address Book module's settings (accessed via the cogwheels icon in the top right corner of the module) to each contact during import.
+Unless explicitly specified in the CSV file, ChurchSuite will assign the default Communication options and My ChurchSuite & Privacy settings that are specified in the Address Book module's settings (accessed via the cogwheels icon in the top right corner of the module) to each contact during import.

 You can optionally use a special column header label prefix of tag_ so that ChurchSuite will auto-map that column as a Tag.
 See our related support articles for further information about Tags.
 There's no limit to the number of columns in a CSV file that can be imported as Tags.
 The prefix is removed when the tag is created.

-Multiple tags can also be assigned from a column that contains comma-separated tag names, For example, a column header label of tag_Role and a value of 'Leader, First Aider' will assign that contact to a Leader tag and to a First Aider tag.
-In this context the column header label name is not saved.
-Make sure you use a consistent tag-naming convention throughout your CSV file to avoid unexpected variations on a theme!
-Here's some examples in columns C and D - some contacts will be assigned multiple tags and some just a single tag.
+Multiple tags can also be assigned from a column that contains comma-separated tag names, For example, a column header label of tag_Role and a value of 'Leader, First Aider' will assign that contact to the Leader tag and the First Aider tag.
+In this context, the column header label name is not saved.
+Make sure you use a consistent tag-naming convention throughout the CSV file to avoid unexpected variations on a theme!
+Here are some examples in columns C and D - some contacts will be assigned multiple tags and some just a single tag.

-Note that where your datafile has a contact and their spouse in the same row, any tags specified in the row will be identically assigned to both partners.
-If you wish to assign different tags to each partner you should separate people into their own row in your datafile.
+Note that where the data file has a contact and their spouse in the same row, any tags specified in the row will be identically assigned to both partners.
+If you wish to assign different tags to each partner you should separate their details on separate rows in the data.